Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - Copying code or text without attribution.
 - Contract cheating.
 Someone else writes any part of your deliverable.
 - Fabricated data, logs, benchmarks, user tests, or demonstrations.
-- Hiding work in private repositories to avoid review when public work is required.
+- Hiding work in private repositories to avoid review.
+Public work is required.
+- Not committing and pushing to GitHub to avoid review.
+Public work is required.
 - Tampering with commit history to misrepresent timeline or authorship.
 - A code walkthrough you cannot pass.
 If you cannot explain your own submission, it is not yours.
 - Large, polished commit dumps,